Alabama: Bogue's Restaurant

 City: Sister Bay

-Al Johnson's Swedish Restaurant & Butik embraces Wisconsin's Scandinavian heritage with real goats grazing on its grass-lined roof and house specialties like extra thin Swedish pancakes topped with Wisconsin butter and tart lingonberries with a side of Swedish meatballs.
-For something more savory, opt for another common Swedish dish, pyttipanna, a roast beef hash served with one over-hard egg and homemade pickled beets.
+Al Johnson's Swedish Restaurant & Butik embraces Wisconsin's Scandinavian heritage with real goats grazing on its grass-lined roof and house specialties like extra thin Swedish pancakes topped with Wisconsin butter and tart berries with a side of Swedish meatballs.
+For something more savory, opt for another common Swedish dish, pyttipanna, a roast beef hash served with one over-easy egg and homemade pickled beets.